 After returning home, I asked them to hand over their money.
 The elder daughter asked: “Why do you want to take my money away?”
 I told them: “It will be used to pay for their after-school talent classes.”

-The elder daughter said that she wanted to keep the money, and she would not ask me to pay for her talent classes later.
+The elder daughter said that she wanted to keep the money, and that she would not ask me to pay for her talent classes later.
 She had several after-school classes at that time, including piano, calligraphy, taekwondo, etc. Actually, the lucky money would not be enough to pay for them.
 But I thought it was a chance for her money management training, so we reached an agreement.
-I would not take back the lucky money both daughters received, and they paid for their talents classes themselves.
+I would not take back the lucky money both daughters received, and they paid for their talent classes themselves.

 Half a year later, I estimated that the money would be used up, and the elder daughter would certainly ask me for help.
 But she did not.
 When the elder daughter was away for her classes, I asked the younger daughter whether her sister had money to pay for the talent classes.
 She said that because she did not intend to go to any talent class herself, her sister borrowed her lucky money to pay for talent classes.
 She showed me the “bank book” her sister gave her, which recorded how much money was left, and that the money would be returned next year when they received lucky money again.